Colts vs Dolphins Week 4: Game Time, TV Schedule, Radio Info, and More - NewsBreak

 Colts vs Dolphins Week 4: Game Time, TV Schedule, Radio Info, and More

 Through injuries, unexpectedly poor play, and uninspired play calling, the Colts find themselves heading into a must-win game against Miami in week four.
 Starting the season 0-4 would be a major shock for an organization that had a championship on its mind in the offseason.
 Unfortunately, that is a very real possibility, as they’ll face a Miami team with a more proven defense, and they have shown no real ability to keep Carson Wentz upright.
-To make matters worse, Jacoby Brissett will be under center for the Dolphins, so Colts fans could get to witness a quarterback we know all to well leading a team the Colts should certainly beat to a victory.
-With an injury report that never seems to end, the Colts will do their best to hold on to their season and get a win.www.stampedeblue.com
+To make matters worse, Jacoby Brissett will be under center for the Dolphins, so Colts fans could get to witness a quarterback we know all to well leading a team the Colts should certainly beat to a victory.www.chatsports.com

 Comments / 0